 3. Babe Ruth and the Called Shot

-This historic event in MLB baseball is still debated today, earning its position among the most iconic moments in MLB History.
+Babe Ruth’s historic “called shot” into the stands is still debated today, earning its position among the most iconic moments in MLB History.
 In the 1932 World Series, the Chicago Cubs and the New York Yankees were battling it out for the title.
 Game Three was held at Wrigley Field, and at the top of the fifth inning, Yankees legend Babe Ruth’s turn at-bat came up.
 “The Babe” swung two strikes, and then pointed two fingers up to the crowds at center field.
 His third swing drove the ball straight to center field, landing it in the stands.
 Ruth later stated that he did call that shot, and that he pointed two fingers towards the fans to let them know that he had two strikes, and the third was aimed for a home run.
 Some question the validity of this, but nevertheless, the moment has been ingrained into MLB History.

 4. Hank Aaron’s 715th Home Run